FAQ: How Long Do Slip-And-Fall Settlements Take?

 After the accident has occurred, you need to seek urgent medical care immediately and start your care plan.
 It is also important for you to preserve any available evidence at the accident scene and take pictures of the scene and nearby areas.

 Get the contact details of the people who witnessed the accident and the medical personnel who treated you.
-Moreover, take a formal report to the representatives of the company if your accident occurred at a business premises.
-It is never too early to seek the services of an Atlanta Slip and Fall Attorney.
-They can assist you on taking the correct measures to preserve the evidence.
+Moreover, take a formal report to the representatives of the company if your accident occurred at business premises.
+It is never too early to seek the services of an Atlanta Slip-and-Fall Attorney.
+They can assist you in taking the correct measures to preserve the evidence.

 What Happens Next?

 - Filing the complaint (1 month or more).

 - Reply to the complaint (about one month).

 - Demand letter (a few weeks).